croessner/nauthilus-website/docs/lua-api/introduction.md

 ## Configuration

-For the configuration, please have a look for the [configuration file](/docs/configuration/index.md) document.
+For the configuration, please have a look at the [configuration file](../configuration/index.md) document.

 ---